bponomarenko/autoconfig-app/README.md

 ## Build

-Run `ng build:web` to build the project for web.
+Run `npm run build:web` to build the project for web.
 The build artifacts will be stored in the `dist/web` directory (used with `-prod` flag for a production build).

-Run `ng build:web4app` to build the project for the Electron wrapper app.
+Run `npm run build:web4app` to build the project for the Electron wrapper app.
 The build artifacts will be stored in the `dist/web4app` directory.
-Usually used before `ng build:app` command.
+Usually used before `npm run build:app` command.

-Run `ng build:app` to build the Electron aplication with prebuilt web application inside.
+Run `npm run build:app` to build the Electron aplication with prebuilt web application inside.

 ## Mocks